 But the country's modern history has been overshadowed by a brutal civil war that ended in 2002 with the help of Britain, the former colonial power, and a large United Nations peacekeeping mission.

 Sierra Leone has experienced substantial economic growth in recent years, although the ruinous effects of the civil war continue to be felt.

 The country is also rich in diamonds and other minerals.
 The trade in illicit gems, known as "blood diamonds" for their role in funding conflicts, perpetuated the civil war.
-The government has attempted to crack down on cross-border diamond trafficking and to persuade foreign investors that blood diamonds are a thing of the past.
+The government has sought to crack down on the trade.

 Media freedom in Sierra Leone has its limits; media rights monitors say high-level corruption is a taboo topic, with officials using libel laws to target errant journalists.

 Challenges facing broadcasters include unreliable power supplies, poor funding and low advertising revenues.
 There are dozens of radio stations, most of them privately owned.

 Dozens of newspapers are published in Freetown, despite low literacy levels.

 Some key dates in Sierra Leone's history: